Back in the 20th century, marketing aspired to build champion brands

 like a factory.
 It implies scalability, efficiency, replicability, minimized risk, and

-idiot-proofing.
-And if you view marketing as a process where messaging and content are
+And if you view marketing as a process where messaging and content are created,

-created, targeted, and published in a highly rigorous and disciplined process akin to
+targeted, and published in a highly rigorous and disciplined process akin to running a

-running a newspaper (an understandable position after a decade of being told that all
+newspaper (an understandable position after a decade of being told that all businesses

-businesses have to think like publishers), then the notion of marketing as a factory
+must think like publishers), the notion of marketing as a factory has intuitive

-deals in facts (or at least that's what it's supposed to be).
-A news story doesn't
+in facts (or at least that's what it's supposed to be).
+A news story doesn't need to deal

-need to deal in intangibles, it just needs to be complete, according to the "who,
+in intangibles, it just needs to be complete, according to the "who, what, when, where,

-is expected to work magic, and you can't automate magic.
-Without magic, we've failed
+expected to work magic and you can't automate magic.
+Without magic, we've failed as

-Put one creative person on an assembly line, and trouble will follow.
+one creative person on an assembly line and trouble will follow.
 Put all creative

-people on an assembly line, and that assembly line will extremely slow, and you'll
+people on an assembly line and that assembly line will be extremely slow, and you'll

 end up with a different finished product, created at a different speed, each time.